 The ILO-IOE Child Labour Guidance Tool for Businesses includes further suggestions of practical approaches by companies to prevent or mitigate child labour in their operations and supply chains, including:

-- Proactively communicating about their short and medium-term needs to suppliers and other business partners so that they can plan ahead appropriately.
+- Proactively communicating their short and medium-term needs to suppliers and other business partners so that they can plan ahead appropriately;

 - Participating in multi-stakeholder initiatives (MSIs) whose code requires members to evaluate the role that purchasing practices can play in incentivizing negative impacts by suppliers.